IssacL891/voronoi-fracture-716/README.md

 This is a application tool that implements Voronoi fractures on a 2D plane in C# and visualizes them using Unity game engine.
 The application is designed to show the effect of a shape colliding with the surface or another shape.

 ## Background Information
+The effect of fracturing is often desired in video games, and other forms of animated media.
+This can extend to the collision timing and physics, the shape of the fracture, properties of the fragments, and more.
+However when implemented poorly, fracture effects can appear unrealistic, take too long to generate, or create too much computational load from fragments.
+All of these can be problems in video games, especially those in real time, where players would want quick feedback when they or something else breaks an object, and for its effects to smoothly blend with the rest of the game.

+We set out to simulate these fractures in a quick and applicable way, with particular attention to the physics of the fragments.
+The voronoi diagram allows for the fractures to be reliably generated, and precomputed, so they can be applied the moment a collision occurs, and the lines and points can be used to quickly generate the fragments, which can continue to move and bump into other shapes and fragments.

 ## User Interaction
 * Wait for collision :- When enabled, it would not display fracture immediately